thoroughgood/Tutor-Website/backend/README.md

 # References
 See these [prisma python documentation](https://prisma-client-py.readthedocs.io/en/stable/) for all your ORM needs.
 I encourage you to read up on this, and the [original/typescript prisma documentation](https://www.prisma.io/docs) to get a feel on how to mess around with the schema and write the python code to interface with a database.

-Referring to pre-existing code (e.g. `/register` route) will also be a great reference point!
+For argument validation, see the original [javascript documentation](https://json-schema.org/learn/getting-started-step-by-step) and the [python implementation documentation](https://python-jsonschema.readthedocs.io/en/stable/).
+Generally the original documentation is greatly preferred, and there are only some minor items you may need to refer to for the python side of things.
+Especially, given that the original documentation's glossery also has notes on the python implementation differences.

 # Setup
 ## Python Side